ai-traders/ide/README.md

  configuration files instead of requiring them to exist on docker host (unless impossible or uncomfortable or configuration files contain secrets).

+**Advice:** if you copy from IDE_IDENTITY whole directories like `.ssh` or `.chef`, it is usually better to first copy the whole directory (so that any secrets are copied) and then (either or not) generate some configs.

 **Watch out for symlinks**: https://aitraders.tpondemand.com/entity/8464 .
 E.g.
   if you have dotfiles repository and you have such symlinks in your HOME like:
   `/home/user/.gitconfig -> /home/user/code/dotfiles/.gitconfig`, it is not a standard